-When defining the range of distribution, a distinction is made between distribution density and distribution level.
+When defining the distribution range , a distinction is made between distribution density and distribution level.

 Fundamental Principles of Distribution

 Distribution density is the ratio between the number of transactions with a particular brand in a defined sales region and the geographical size of that region.